JPWTCK/printer-gui/README.rst

 ###########
 - Only pdf, ps, txt, jpg, jpeg, png, gif, and tiff files are supported.
 - It seems that some printers may not respect page orientation chosen.
-- No sessions.

-| Because I have not yet implemented sessions, if someone clicks
-| "Print Files" while another person on the network is uploading
-| some files, whatever that other person has uploaded will print
-| and be cleared from the queue as well.
-Not a big deal in my
-| house but I may implement separate sessions in the future to
-| address this flaw.

 Setup